 Jennifer Merdjan

+Her work is currently on view at MoMA, NYC as part of The Art of the Educator exhibit.
 Her shoe-sculpture was exhibited at a Pop-Up Exhibit at The Metropolitan Museum of Art in New York City.
 She exhibits her artwork across different venues including galleries, art festivals, and fundraising events.
 Works from her If Shoes Could Talk Project have raised funds for the United Nations and the American Heart Association.
 Internationally she exhibited at ICANA (Instituto Cultural Argentino Norteamericano).
 Her whimsical shoe-sculptures were featured on Univision’s Control TV show.

 Her work aligns with four of the United Nation’s Sustainable Development Goals (#5 Gender Equality, #12 Responsible Consumption and Production, #13 Climate Action, #17 Partnerships for the goals).